 One part of the church’s Matthew 25 ministry, IowaWINS, aided 32 immigrants following an ICE raid five years ago

-MT.
-PLEASANT, Iowa — A day ahead of celebrating the varied facets of its Matthew 25 work, First Presbyterian Church of Mt.
-Pleasant, Iowa, on Saturday shared some of the key people in both the congregation and the community to discuss their work and future plans with Presbyterian News Service.
+A day ahead of celebrating the varied facets of its Matthew 25 work, First Presbyterian Church of Mount Pleasant, Iowa, recently shared some of the key people in both the congregation and the community to discuss their work and future plans with Presbyterian News Service.

 Shull, a member at First Presbyterian Church, said that establishing IowaWINs “has made the church a lot more alive.”

 “Because of all the relationships we had formed, we had resources to respond to the raid that night,” Shull said, including immigration attorneys, interpreters and counselors.
 “That wouldn’t have been possible if we hadn’t built all those relationships in the community.
 Our church saw we were really following Jesus and making a difference.”

 Once those relationships have been established, “it’s about reaching out to people, recognizing their gifts and seeing their point of view,” Shull said.
 “That way you can connect with people and magical things can happen.”

 Suarez said his work with the nonprofit credit union “is all about the connections, the network.
 We are all in the same boat, and so we have to help each other.”
 The demographics in some southeastern Iowa communities are skewing toward diversity, “and we have to be aware of that,” Suarez said.

 Long before IowaWINs, organizations in Henry County, which includes Mount Pleasant, have worked “at making a better future, and diversity was a big part of that” for groups including Healthy Henry County Communities, an initiative of Henry County Public Health, according to Shull.
 “We have long had efforts to make this place welcoming to newcomers.